Curved infinity-algebras and their characteristic classes: Abstract

 \section{Abstract}

 In this paper we study a natural extension of Kontsevich's characteristic class construction for $A_\infty$- and $L_\infty$-algebras to the case of curved algebras.
 These define homology classes on a variant of his graph homology which allows vertices of valence $\geq 1$.
 We compute this graph homology, which is governed by star-shaped graphs with odd-valence vertices.
 We also classify nontrivially curved cyclic $A_\infty$- and $L_\infty$- algebras over a field up to gauge equivalence, and show that these are essentially reduced to algebras of dimension at most two with only even-ary operations.
 We apply the reasoning to compute stability maps for the homology of Lie algebras of formal vector fields.
 Finally, we explain a generalization of these results to other types of algebras, using the language of operads.
+A key observation is that operads governing curved algebras are closely related to the Koszul dual of those governing unital algebras.